Hasbro Is A Buy (NASDAQ:HAS)

 Source: 10-K filings

-Net revenues for the first quarter were $1,105,570, a 50.93% increase from $732,510 during the same period in 2019.
+Net revenues for the first quarter were $1,105.57 million, a 50.93% increase from $732.51 million during the same period in 2019.
 The launch of Magic: The Gathering Arena helped a 30% increase in revenues from the Magic Franchise, a very important fact since it is a videogame that was just released in September 2018, but the overall net revenues increase was mostly fueled by the Entertainment One acquisition.

-In the second quarter of 2020, net revenues were $860,279, a decline of 12.62% year-over-year from $984,537 in 2019.
+In the second quarter of 2020, net revenues were $860.28 million, a decline of 12.62% year-over-year from $984.54 million in 2019.
 This decline was very abrupt for the company considering Entertainment One was included.
 To see it in perspective, it is better to compare the data of the second quarter with that of the first.
 Doing so, we are left with a drop of 22.18%.

-During the third quarter, net revenues were $1,776,623, up 12.79% from 2019, and up 106.51% from last quarter as the company finally became profitable again.
+During the third quarter, net revenues were $1,776.62 million, up 12.79% from 2019, and up 106.51% from last quarter as the company finally became profitable again.
 The results of the last quarter show the company finally bounced back from the big drop in revenues for the second quarter, yet the share price did not follow as fast.
 Finally, it seems that Entertainment One's sales can be seen on the balance sheet thanks to the fact that mandatory lockdowns derived from the crisis of the coronavirus pandemic start to fade away worldwide.

 Image source: 10-K filings